 According to the above analyses and other related information included in this report, Santee Cooper is confident that we are compliant with our Pricing Principles and continue to meet our primary mission of being the state's leading resource for improving the quality of life for the people of South Carolina.
-Santee Cooper management will continue to monitor our pricing to customer classes to ensure that, from a pricing perspective, we continue to serve in that capacity.
-Santee Cooper will look forward to submitting this report annually and continuing our dialogue with the Office of Regulatory Staff for the benefit of the people of South Carolina.
+Santee Cooper management will continue to monitor our pricing to customer classes to ensure that we continue to serve in that capacity and will look forward to submitting this report annually and continuing our dialogue with the Office of Regulatory Staff for the benefit of the people of South Carolina.